sitiom/dotfiles/README.md

 ## Removal

+- Prerequisites:
-- Prequisites: Python & PyYAML or powershell-yaml for PowerShell.
+  - Python & PyYAML or
+  - powershell-yaml for PowerShell.
 - Run `uninstall.py` or `uninstall-windows.ps1`.